What is Biofeedback?

 Process of Biofeedback

-In Biofeedback, sensors are put around the waist, fingers and wrists that measure heart rate, muscle tension, breathing, skin conductance, temperature and blood flow.
+In Biofeedback, sensors are put around the waist, fingers and wrists that measure heart rate, skin conductance, muscle tension, breathing and skin temperature.
 These readings are displayed on a computer monitor in auditory, visual or numeric form so that clients can watch the changes in their physiology as they talk about issues or practice relaxation skills.

-Biofeedback and Neurofeedback are frequently combined once individual skills have been mastered.
-For instance, clients who can keep their breathing and heart rate steady may be asked to do so at the same time as they train their brainwaves in a Neurofeedback session.
+Biofeedback and Neurotherapy are frequently combined once individual skills have been mastered.
+For instance, clients who can keep their breathing and heart rate steady may be asked to do so at the same time as they train their brainwaves in a Neurotherapy session.

 Biofeedback for Couples and Families